ministryofjustice/hmpps-feature-flags/README.md

 ### Feature flag evaluation

-There are Typescript and Kotlin clients currently under devlopment for the hmpps-typescript and hmpps-kotlin libraries.
-In the meantime it is advised to use the rest api to interact with the toggle service
+It is advised to use the rest api to interact with the toggle service.
+There is an SDK available on the flipt.io site, however many of the clients look to be moving towards deprecation